RafaelPereiraSantos/mockpy/README.md

 # mockpy

-A simple setup to mock your requests
+A simple setup to mock APIs responses

 ## Dependences
 This application dependes on python3 installed on your machine and the required libraries can be found inside the file ```requirements.txt``` in the root of the project

-If you do not have python insalled on your machine, check the offical documentation https://www.python.org/downloads/ for more details on how install python, if you prefer, you can also use a docker containers to run this application, take a look on the section ```Working with docker```
+If you do not have python insalled on your machine, check the offical documentation https://www.python.org/downloads/ for more details on how install python, if you prefer, you can also use a docker containers to run this application, take a look at the section ```Working with docker```

 With python on your machine, install all dependecies running:
 ```make install``` or ```python3 -m pip install --upgrade -r requirements.txt```